There is a good chance it can be removed without approval!

 This can vary greatly from case to case.

-It will also depend on what level or arborist is required (Cert.
+It will also depend on what level of arborist is required (Cert.
 III arborist or Cert.
-V), number of trees involved and how soon you need it.
+V), the number of trees involved and how soon you need it.

 Single Tree, Cert III – Cert.
 V Arborist, you will be looking at $400 – $700

 Cost for professional removal after approval

 The cost to cut down your tree varies greatly depending on a variety of factors.

 Not only is tree height and spread a factor, but other things you might not have thought of such as the location of the tree on your property, and obstacles around it like fences and sheds.
 One of the biggest factors is access.
 If your tree is located in your backyard, it can cost double unless you grant good access to the tree service.